-Under federal pension law a plan generally will be considered to be in "endangered" status if, at the beginning of the plan year, the funded percentage of the plan is less than 80 percent or in "critical" status if the percentage is less than 65 percent (other factors may also apply).
+Under federal pension law, a plan generally will be considered to be in "endangered" status if, at the beginning of the plan year, the funded percentage of the plan is less than 80 percent.
+The plan is in "critical" status if the percentage is less than 65 percent (other factors may also apply).
+The plan is in "critical and declining" status if it is in critical status and projected to become insolvent (run out of money to pay benefits) within 15 years (or 20 years if a special rule applies).
 If a pension plan enters endangered status, the trustees of the plan are required to adopt a funding improvement plan.
-Similarly, if a pension plan enters critical status, the trustees of the plan are required to adopt a rehabilitation plan.
+Similarly, if a pension plan enters critical status or critical and declining status, the trustees of the plan are required to adopt a rehabilitation plan.
 Rehabilitation and funding improvement plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
+The plan sponsor of a plan in critical and declining status may apply for approval to amend the plan to reduce current and future payment obligations to participants and beneficiaries.

-The Plan was not in endangered or critical status in the Plan Year.
+The Plan was not in endangered, critical or critical and declining status in the Plan Year.